 From there the process was mostly iterative refinement.
 The work was done in weekly design cycles, thinking about problems the users would have or what information they would require, creating functionality in the tool to solve these problems and checking with experts at the AUAS to see if the solutions were implemented correctly.

 After the tool was in a testable state the weekly design cycles were adjusted to include observation and testing.
 Game designers were asked to use the tool and were observed to see what information they were lacking or what problems they had when using the tool.
-From these observations the design could be adjusted more accurately to the actual needs of the target audience.
+From these observations, the design could be adjusted more accurately to the actual needs of the target audience.

 2.3 Informed Design Decisions

 In the early stages of the project, the design was based mostly on the Machinations tool made by Joris Dormans (Dormans, 2012).
-However Micro-Machinations does not share all of the features that Machinations has, and in turn also has new features.
-So the design started to adapt to these differences by removing deprecated features and designing solutions for new features.
+However Micro-Machinations does not share all of the features that Machinations has, and in turn also has additional features.
+Therefore, the design started to adapt to these differences by removing deprecated features and designing solutions for the additional features.

-Because this tool was to be the first interactive Micro-Machination tool, there was not much previous information to go on.
+Because this tool was to be the first interactive Micro-Machination tool based on the Micro-Machinations library, there was not much previous information to go on.
 While working on solving these design problems Riemer van Rozen and Stefan Leijnen were often consulted to make sure these solutions were user friendly and in line with the skill set of game designers.

 The original design of Machinations is still reflected in the design of the new tool because of game designers who have already learned how to work with the Machinations tool.
 They will be more familiar with the new tool because of the similarities to the Machinations tool.